rakmok/SeniorDesignCapstone/Notebooks/kathryn/kathryn.md

 ## Meeting #9
 Date:         _2/18/2025_
 Objectives:   The goal of this meeting was to practice our presentation for the Design Review.
 Record:       Practiced presentation for review tomorrow at 3PM.
 We agreed that we would meet 15-20 minutes in advance of the Proposal Review.

+## Meeting #10
+Date:         _2/24/2025_
+Objectives:   The goal of this meeting was to go over feedback from proposal review, finalize parts list and look at next steps.
+Met with TA for the last hour.
+Record:       Deliverables for breadboard demo:
+  1. project uses 2 or 3 different sensors working
+  2. code running on microcontroller
+  3. read and understand signals from the differrent sensors
+  4. recieving some sort of thing
+  5. microcontroller communication app is working, the app receives updates from the microcontroller
+  6. motor works (on off), esp can send signals to change the speeds (dependent on the drivers)
+  7. bluetooth to app good (but not critical)
+  8. CODE IS VERY IMPORTANT
+  9. app can be done in a week: mongodb, react

+## Meeting #11
+Date:         _2/25/2025_
+Objectives:   The goal of this meeting was to work on circuit, RFID, parts, and database.
+Record:       During this meeting, Omkar worked on the Brain circuit, Arash worked on the RFID parts, and I worked on the Database schema.
+Files for the database can be referenced [here](./ece445_project_UI_code_files)